emacsmirror/tomlparse/README.md

 ## Future plans

 None.
 Except maybe fixing the [limitations](#limitations).
 I will fix bugs, of course.
-Otherwise we will see, if there will be a new version of the toml language that becomes relevant.
+Otherwise we will see, if there will be a new version of the TOML language that becomes relevant.